anatoliykmetyuk/anatoliykmetyuk.github.io/scala-intro/07-flights-search-engine-logic.md

 println(flightsDatabase.sortBy(f => f._3).head)
 ```

+## Summary
+In this chapter, we've learned a few useful things we can do with lists.
+We've learned how to look up data in lists, and how to transform one list into another by specifying how to transform each individual element of that list.
+We've also learned how to transform lists by specifying a transformation that gives us more than one element from the entries of the original list.

+Our code has an important problem as it is right now though: it's really hard to read and understand.
+So, in the next chapter we'll build on what we've learned and see how to do the same thing in a more idiomatic and readable way.

 ## Concepts
 - **Function** – a type of an argument that some methods defined on collections take.
 Written as `a => logic` , where `a` is the name that you intend to use in `logic` to refer to every element of that collection.
 And `logic` is the logic to be done on that element.
 This logic can _result_ in data, the same way as methods result in data.
 The particular result that a function must produce depends on the method it is used as an argument for.
 - **Predicate** – a function that checks a certain condition on each element of a collection.